 Treatment of hives

-- Avoid aggravating factors Non-specific measures such as avoiding excessive heat, spicy foods or alcohol are often useful.
+- Avoid aggravating factors such as avoiding excessive heat, spicy foods or alcohol.

 - Medications like non-drowsy antihistamines are often used to reduce the severity of the itch.
-Severe throat swelling requires early use of adrenaline and attention by your doctor or in hospital.
+Severe throat swelling requires early use of adrenaline and attention by your doctor or treatment in hospital.

 © ASCIA 2021